Shantanu-Gupta-au16/Data-Science-Portfolio/README.md

 - ### Time Series
   - [Mauna_Loa_Atmospheric_CO2_Concentration_Forecasting_using_SARIMA.ipynb](https://github.com/Shantanu9326/Forecasting/blob/master/Mauna_Loa_Atmospheric_CO2_Concentration_Forecasting_using_SARIMA.ipynb): The purpose of this project is to perform data visualization to explore the relationship between Corruption and Human Development across various nations based on UN Human Development Report.
 A scatter plot for the relationship between the 'Human Development Index' and the 'Corruption Perceptions Index' of countries.
   -

+  Prerequisites
+It would help if you know

+the basics of R
+a bit about Jupyter Notebooks
+a bit about the tidyverse package using the terminal/shell
 License
 ----
 MIT